Credit: Sulala Animal Rescue

 Helping animals in Palestine.

-Over the years, we have proudly supported animal protection efforts in the West Bank and Gaza, including the provision of two of the first-ever animal ambulances in the region, supporting local animal advocacy efforts on the ground, and funding the operations of the only registered animal welfare group in Gaza.
+Over the years, we have proudly supported animal protection efforts in the West Bank and Gaza, by providing two of the first-ever animal ambulances in the region, supporting local animal advocacy efforts on the ground, and funding the only registered animal welfare group in Gaza.

 Supporting Gaza’s only animal welfare organisation